-- K2.1 Non-pharmacological (including no treatment) and pharmacological approaches to modifying disease and promoting health; - K2.2 Pharmacological treatment options including optimising doses as well as stopping treatment (appropriate polypharmacy, de-prescribing); - K2.3 Assessment of risks and benefits to the patient of taking or not taking a medicine or treatment; - K2.4 The mode of action and pharmacokinetics of medicines and how these may be altered (e.g. by genetics, age, renal impairment, pregnancy); - K2.5 How co-morbidities, existing medication, allergies, contraindications and quality of life impact on management options; - K2.6 Patient factors (e.g. ability to swallow, religion) and the potential impact on route of administration and formulation of medicines; - K2.7 Use of reliable and validated sources of information to critically evaluate other information; - K2.8 The significance of being up-to-date in own area of practice and the application of the principles of evidence-based practice, including clinical and cost-effectiveness; - K2.9 Wider perspectives including the public health issues related to medicines and their use and promoting health; - K2.10 Antimicrobial resistance and the role of infection prevention, control and antimicrobial stewardship measures.
+K2.1 A critical appreciation of non-pharmacological (including no treatment) and pharmacological approaches to modifying disease and promoting health;

+K2.2 A systematic understanding of pharmacological treatment options including optimising doses as well as stopping treatment (appropriate polypharmacy, de-prescribing);

+K2.3 Clear reasoning in relation to the Assessment of risks and benefits to the patient of taking or not taking a medicine or treatment;

+K2.4 The mode of action and pharmacokinetics of medicines and how these may be altered (e.g. by genetics, age, renal impairment, pregnancy);

+K2.5 How co-morbidities, existing medication, allergies, contraindications and quality of life impact on management options;

+K2.6 A critical appreciation of patient factors (e.g. ability to swallow, religion) and the potential impact on route of administration and formulation of medicines;

+K2.7 Systematic and critical understanding of the use of reliable and validated sources of information to critically evaluate other information;

+K2.8 A critical appreciation of the significance of being up-to-date in own area of practice and the application of the principles of evidence-based practice, including clinical and cost-effectiveness;

+K2.9 A critical awareness of wider perspectives including the public health issues related to medicines and their use and promoting health;

+K2.10 Understanding of antimicrobial resistance and the role of infection prevention, control and antimicrobial stewardship measures as these are applied to the clinical practice environment.